 Entrepreneurs have two statutory social security contributions: earnings-related pension contribution and daily allowance contribution.
 In addition farmers have to pay accident and group life insurance contributions.
 Self-employed persons, entrepreneurs and farmers, may pay and deduct their pension contributions either in their business and farming activity or in their personal taxation.
 In the first case the contributions are not anymore deductible in personal taxation.
-The daily allowance contributions are deductible only in personal taxation.
 Farmers subtract accident insurance and group life insurance contributions in their farming activity.